sigmaister/copy_CollapsOS/apps/zasm/README.md

 This is probably the most critical part of the Collapse OS project because it ensures its self-reproduction.

+## Invocation

+`zasm` is invoked with 2 mandatory arguments and an optional one.
+The mandatory arguments are input blockdev id and output blockdev id.
+For example, `zasm 0 1` reads source code from blockdev 0, assembles it and spit the result in blockdev 1.

+Input blockdev needs to be seek-able, output blockdev doesn't need to (zasm writes in one pass, sequentially.

+The 3rd argument, optional, is the initial `.org` value.
+It's the high byte of the value.
+For example, `zasm 0 1 4f` assembles source in blockdev 0 as if it started with the line `.org 0x4f00`.
+This also means that the initial value of the `@` symbol is `0x4f00`.

 ## Running on a "modern" machine

 To be able to develop zasm efficiently, [libz80][libz80] is used to run zasm